 2021 Institute on ePortfolios

 UPDATE: The start of the Institute has been postponed to January 2021 (see below for details).
 Applications must be received by September 17, 2020 (The deadline has been extended to accommodate campus requests in this time of uncertainty).
 Notifications will be sent by October 1, 2020.
+While we are currently planning to kick off the institute in Seattle, we will be prepared to pivot to a virtual event should the current public health emergency persist.

 A New Institute Model